stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 }}/images/BigDataCategories.png)
 {: refdef}

 As we can see we need to do some cleaning.
-We have some oddly named categories and also checked for null values.
-From our data exploration, we have a few handy functions to clean the data.
+We have some oddly named categories and I also checked for null values.
+From our data exploration, we have a few handy functions to clean the data we will use here again.
 For example, remove all digits, HTML strings and stopwords from our text and to lemmatise the words.

 To send the data to separate processes for processing, we can configure dask's scheduler and set it globally.
 This option is useful when operating on pure Python objects like strings.